barrachi/qtarmsim/README.rst

 1.1 How to install the dependencies on GNU/Linux?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The GNU/Linux major distributions provide packages for Python3, PyQt4,
-QScintilla (if not bundled with PyQt4), and Ruby.
-You should use the package manager of your GNU/Linux distribution to install PyQt4 for Python3 (the package manager will take care of its dependencies and will also install Python3 if it is not already installed); QScintilla with python bindings, if offered as a separate package; and Ruby.
+The GNU/Linux major distributions provide packages for Python3, PySide, QScintilla (if not bundled with PySide), and Ruby.
+You should use the package manager of your GNU/Linux distribution to install PySide for Python3 (the package manager will take care of its dependencies and will also install Python3 if it is not already installed); QScintilla with python bindings, if offered as a separate package; and Ruby.